STATEMENT OF NEED

 i3 Health will identify, review, and resolve all conflicts of interest that speakers, authors, or planners disclose prior to an educational activity being delivered to learners.
 Disclosure of a relationship is not intended to suggest or condone bias in any presentation but is made to provide participants with information that might be of potential importance to their evaluation of a presentation. i3 Health does not endorse any products or services.

 Relevant financial relationships exist between the following individuals and commercial interests:

-Laura S. Wood, RN, MSN, OCN® discloses that she has served on the speakers' bureau for Bristol Myers Squibb and Merck.
-She has also served as a consultant for Eisai.
+Laura S. Wood, RN, MSN, OCN®, discloses that she has served on the speaker's bureau for Bristol Myers Squibb and Merck and as a consultant for Eisai and EMD Serono.